-We explore the primary hardware offerings sold by Shopify and also look into third-party sellers and whether or not you can find deals with them.
+We explore the primary hardware offerings sold by Shopify (like traditional counter POS systems, and the mobile Shopify POS Go device) and also look into third-party sellers and whether or not you can find deals with them.

 With that said, keep reading to learn everything you need to know about Shopify POS hardware.